About Firelight Farm

 From 2015 until the end of 2017 life was decidedly hard, as you can read on our Blog.
 There wasn’t too much written during these times.
 However, I can tell you it was traumatic, life-altering, and emotionally damaging to Dominic and I. We moved from New Mexico, then to Maine, then Vermont, then onto Virginia, West Virginia, and finally after the east coast had me ill for nearly three years because of my allergies to mold, we returned back to our home state of New Mexico.

-We are currently renting a property in Reserve, NM and in search of a piece of land we can call our own.
 I thought this would be a great time to pick up where I last left off in our blog.
 Unfortunately, when I migrated our website from one platform to this current one, most of the photos were lost.
 I cannot get them back due to losing my original computer’s hard drive which had all my photos stored on it.
 No, I didn’t back it up.
 Grrr!
 Anyway, if you come across a post without any photos or broken links, that’s why.

 How to use our website:

 Not only will our website be a journal of us as create roots in our new community, but it will also be a guide for those who want to learn new skills.